Filip3314/LetsLearnProgramming/Java/nonrobot/Conditionals.md

 Change the values of foo and bar and see if you're correct!

 Now [write your own code](https://ideone.com/qpt6fA).
-Using the template, write a _function_ that returns whichever number is larger and return 0 if the numbers are equal.
+Using the template, write a _method_ that returns whichever number is larger and return 0 if the numbers are equal.

 ------------------------------------------------------------------------------

 ### And Or

-Katie has the final say on what music can play at the bunker, her rules are:
+Dituri and Jim have the final say on what music you can play on the bus, their rules are:
-_If it is clean and it is on spotify, then she will add it to the bunker playlist._
+_If nigga isn't in the lyrics and they're not trying to sleep, you can play it_

 How could we write that as code?
 We could do:
 ```
 if(song is clean)
 {
-    if(song is on spotify)
+    if(they're not trying to sleep)
     {
-        song is added to playlist
+        you can play the song
     }
 }
 ```

 A faster way to write it would be:
 ```
-if(song is clean && song is on spotify)
+if(song is clean && they're not trying to sleep)
 {
-    song is added to playlist
+    you can play the song
 }
 ```